 As children, we cope the best we know how, with the skills that we have at that time, healthy or not.
-Narcissists may have dealt with adverse childhood trauma by imitating a narcissist in their life, or they may have learned to please those narcissists instead, thereby becoming codependent in the process.
+Narcissists may have dealt with an adverse childhood by imitating a narcissist in their life, or they may have learned to please those narcissists instead, thereby becoming codependent in the process.
 (Codependency is a set of learned, maladaptive coping tools such as monitoring the environment, attempting to control people and/or outcomes, “helping” or fixing other people’s problems, protecting others from the consequences of their choices, anticipating and meeting other people’s needs without being asked, and putting themselves last.)

 Narcissistic parents are not healthy role models for their children.
-They may use foul language in front of (or directed at) their children, make age-inappropriate adult/sexual statements and inferences, behave immaturely, violate the law, openly show their addictions, and may bring partners home for sex around (or in front of ) the children.
+They may use foul language in front of (or directed at) their children, make age-inappropriate adult/sexual statements and inferences, behave immaturely, violate the law, openly practice their addictions, and may bring partners home for sex around (or in front of ) the children.
 If they’re “serial monogamists,” they often state that every new partner is “the love of their life” or “the one.”

-Self-care: We can only choose to focus on and be responsible for ourselves, our own thoughts, actions, and behavior.
-The good news is that we can change ourselves with patience, persistence, and practice.
+Self-care: We can focus solely on and be responsible for ourselves, our thoughts, actions, and behavior.
+We can change ourselves with patience, persistence, and practice.
 We can take responsibility for getting our needs met, instead of waiting for someone to change or meet our needs for us.
 We are in control of ourselves and no one is responsible for us but us.

-Understand how the Narcissistic Abuse Cycle is different
+Understand the Narcissistic Abuse Cycle

 Learn about codependency